Southern Miss Golden Eagles football: Renasant Stadium

-Carlisle-Faulkner Field at M. M. Roberts Stadium is nicknamed "The Rock at Southern Miss" and boasts a seating capacity of 36,000.
+Carlisle-Faulkner Field at Renasant Stadium is nicknamed "The Rock at Southern Miss" and boasts a seating capacity of 36,000.
 The stadium history dates back to October 29, 1932, when the State Teachers College defeated Spring Hill College, 12–0, as some 4,000 fans looked on from wooden bleachers.
 On this homecoming date, the playing field was dedicated as "Faulkner Field" in honor of local businessman L. E. Faulkner, who provided the materials and equipment to build the original facility.
-The stadium was dedicated on September 25, 1976, with Southern Miss hosting intrastate-rival University of Mississippi.
+The stadium was dedicated as M. M. Roberts Stadium on September 25, 1976, with Southern Miss hosting intrastate-rival University of Mississippi.
 Since the opening of M. M. Roberts Stadium in 1976, Southern Miss has accumulated a winning percentage of 73% at home.
 In 1989, the playing field had a new irrigation system installed.
 The Robert "Ace" Cleveland Press Box and president's box was renovated and chairback seating was added to the west side of the stadium.
 In 2002, the lighting system was upgraded to provide brighter lighting and two new poles were added, one in each end zone.
 The playing field at Roberts Stadium underwent a name change in the 2004 summer when it was renamed Carlisle-Faulkner Field at M.M.
 Roberts Stadium in honor of entrepreneur Gene Carlisle who provided the contribution for the installation of a new playing surface, Momentum Turf by Sportexe.
 A new state-of-the-art scoreboard was installed prior to the 2007 season.
 Other renovations and additions include such major projects as luxury suites, club-level seating, elevators on each side of the south end zone, and a visiting team locker room.
+In 2026, Renasant Bank acquired the naming rights to the stadium, renaming it "Resenant Stadium".